Larry O'Connor (radio host)

 Lawrence O'Connor (born June 23, 1967) is an American talk radio host on the Cumulus-owned heritage radio station WMAL-FM in Washington, D.C., and frequent television guest on the Fox News early morning show Fox & Friends as well as Fox News Channel's Red Eye w/ Greg Gutfeld.
 He is the author of Shameless Liars: How Trump Defeated the Legacy Media and Made Them Irrelevant.
 In 2015 he married Meredith Dake.

+Salem Media Group’s Townhall Media announced in January 2026 that they have named O’Connor as editor of Townhall.com.

 Early life

 Born in Detroit, Michigan, O'Connor grew up in the suburban township of Plymouth located between Detroit and Ann Arbor.
 In 1980 he moved to Newport Beach, California, and attended Corona del Mar High School.